McGlothlin/pelican-site/content/cars/awd-myths.md

 ### Wait... but aren't you a Subie fanboy?

 Why yes, yes I am... and that's exactly why you should listen to me!
-As much as I like Subaru, I'm sharing this information for the good of all so that I don't have to see anyone else stranded on the side of the road because they ran into a ditch, a telephone pole, or another car after a little rain or snowfall.
+As much as I like Subaru and their AWD systems, I'm sharing this information for the good of all so that I don't have to see anyone else stranded on the side of the road because they ran into a ditch, a telephone pole, or another car after a little rain or snowfall.
 I also don't want any of you running into me, of course.

-Anyway, thank you so much for reading this far.
+### Why is AWD so popular?

+It's simple: marketing.
+Most of the time AWD simply isn't necessary on a road car, yet I actually believed many of these myths not so long ago because that's what manufacturers and salespeople told me over and over again.
+This of course doesn't apply to situations where you're going off road.
+In those cases, I would absolutely advocate for some sort of AWD or [4WD](https://en.wikipedia.org/wiki/Four-wheel_drive){:target="_blank"} system.\* I've done my best to link as many sources as I could think of, so don't take my word for it; see what the experts have to say.
+Thank you so much for reading this far.
 Really, it means a lot to me.
-If you want to learn more, check out the links below.
+If you want to learn more, please check out the links below.

+\*There's an old saying that 4WD will still get you stuck, you'll just be twice as far away from civilization when it happens.
+My dad taught me to keep it in 2WD until you get stuck, then only use 4WD to dig yourself out.
+It's worked for me so far.

 ### More information